deniszholob/factorio-softmod-pack/README.md

 ## For multiplayer server / add to existing save game
 * Create a new map (if you haven't already you can apply to existing maps)
+  * You can use the factorio-gen-save-file.bat
+  * You can use the game to find your map, copy seed into the map-gen-settings.json wich is used to generate the save file.
 * Browse to the save file (.zip archive file) for your server
   * Local saves are in C:/Users/*[yourusername]*/AppData/Roaming/Factorio/saves/
 * Open the zip (typically `_autosave1.zip`)
 * Replace the original `control.lua` with the one in this repo

-## For development
+## For local single player games
-* Browse to Factorio freeplay scenarios folder Factorio/data/base/scenarios/freeplay/
+* Browse to Factorio freeplay scenarios folder **Factorio/data/base/scenarios/freeplay/**
 * Backup the original `control.lua`
 * Replace the original `control.lua` with the one in this repo
 * If you make a new game, the soft-mod will be applied